-+ Tape down your backing fabric, face down, and place quilt batting on top, I recommend my favorite Fairfield brand, which is 100% cotton.
-But , if you prefer a polyester blend that will work just fine, too.
++ Tape down your backing fabric, face down, and place quilt batting on top, I recommend this cotton batting from Fairfield*, which is 100% cotton and super soft and washable.
+If you prefer a polyester blend that will work just fine, too, but I do love the all natural materials.
 Your backing fabric and quilt batting should be a bit bigger than your quilt top.

 + Pin through all three layers to hold it in place.
 I aim for 2 pins per quilt square to be sure it is secure.

 + Sew by stitching in the ditch on all seams of the quilt.
 If you have a walking foot, you will find it incredibly useful for this sewing.

 You are done!
 Enjoy the beauty you created!

 The best part is that while these quilts capture pieces from the fleeting baby days, it’s also possible to see more of the future in watching kids react to seeing them for the first time.
 My own kids giggled, pretended to fall asleep, and jumped up to point at things they recognized in the quilt and they suddenly looked so big.
 The days of onesies and swaddling blankets seem so far behind while SO MANY amazing and incredible moments seem just up ahead.